 All right, we'll take a quick break.

-As we continue, it's the Sean Hannity Show.
+It's the Sean Hannity Show.

-All right, as we continue with Congressman, both Freedom Caucus members, Representative Mark Green of Tennessee, he took over Marsha Blackburn seat, uh Congressman Andy Biggs of uh Arizona, and uh at the top of the hour, Roger Stone is uh gonna join us as well.
+All right, as we continue with Congressman, both Freedom Caucus members, Representative Mark Green of Tennessee, he took over Marsha Blackburn's seat, Congressman Andy Biggs of Arizona.

 We'll talk about his situation.

-Uh I think a little bit of overkill, wouldn't you agree, Andy?
+I think a little bit of overkill.

-That was that was ridiculous.
+That was ridiculous.

-I've actually uh contacted the inspector general.
+I've actually contacted the Inspector General.

 We need to get to the bottom of that.

-What about the lies to Congress by Clapper and and Brennan and Comey and all these other people?
+What about the lies to Congress by Clapper and Brennan and Comey and all these other people?

 When do they get the pre-dawn raid?